STORY Osaka Shopping Guide Your inside guide on where to shop

 Super-sized shopping malls

 For further one-stop shopping needs, head to one of Osaka's many shopping malls.
-Grand Front Osaka is a recent addition to the city's northern landscape, while Namba Parks in the south is an architecturally striking, winding, multi-story complex popular with families.
+Grand Front Osaka opened in 2013 as an addition to the northern shopping district, while Namba Parks in the south is an architecturally striking, winding, multi-story complex popular with families.

 Specialized shopping arcades